elunna/recipes/sides_and_appetizers/roasted sweet potatoes.md

 ### COMPOUND BUTTER
 A compound butter (see page 181) would be a delicious addition to this simple side dish.
-Some combinations to consider: 2 teaspoons chopped rosemary leaves and % cup chopped, toasted pecans; % teaspoon each cinnamon and nutmeg, % cup chopped toasted walnuts, and % cup chopped raisins; or 2 cloves minced garlic with 2 teaspoons each chopped rosemary, thyme, and sage.
+Some combinations to consider: 2 tsp chopped rosemary leaves and % cup chopped, toasted pecans; % tsp each cinnamon and nutmeg, % cup chopped toasted walnuts, and % cup chopped raisins; or 2 cloves minced garlic with 2 tsp each chopped rosemary, thyme, and sage.

 ## Notes